jhsu22/droplet-analyzer/README.md

 The project integrates computer vision (OpenCV) with hardware control (Arduino) to automate droplet dispensing and lighting.

 Because commercial pendant drop tensiometers are expensive and inaccessible, our droplet analyzer aims to be an accessible and easy way to perform pendant drop tensiometry at a highly accurate level.
 The edge detection is forgiving, and optimization allows for the software to detect a complete edge even given an inoptimal image.
+The processing is also optimized to run fast and allow for real time processing.

 ---